create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **angle**

-A SFFloat corresponding to the angle of the rotation (in radians).
+A number corresponding to the angle of the rotation (in radians).

 ### Methods